tscircuit/ti/README.md

 This repo contains hand-curated tscircuit TSX schematics for TI devices and common circuit primitives.

+Guide on how to use this library - https://docs.tscircuit.com/guides/importing-modules-and-chips/using-tscircuit-ti-library

 List of chips present:
 - [x] MSPM0G3507
 - [x] CC2340R5